System requirements

 The docker-based installation requires a system with Docker installed.
 Please see the official Docker page for the list of supported systems.

 Please note, that we only provide packages for the AMD64 (x86) architecture.
-We do provide docker containers for both ARM64 and PPC64 on top of AMD64.
+We do provide docker containers for both ARM64 and AMD64.

 Overview of dependencies